Plain English Summary

 A comparison of three types of web-based inhibition training for the reduction of alcohol consumption in problem drinkers

 Participants randomised to the active inhibition training groups will show reductions in alcohol consumption over four weeks of training and six weeks of follow-ups, compared to those who receive a control intervention.
-We do not make any a-priori hypotheses about differential effectiveness of the different forms of inhibition training, although we will compare them against each other.
-We are recruiting more participants than we require on the assumption that some participants will reduce their drinking before randomisation, and these participants may need to be excluded from primary analyses.
-We also predict psychological changes as a result of inhibition training: Cue-specific inhibition training will lead to improvements in cue-specific inhibition; General inhibition training will lead to improvements in general inhibition; and Alcohol No-Go training will lead to changes in automatic affective alcohol associations.
+The trialists do not make any a-priori hypotheses about differential effectiveness of the different forms of inhibition training, although they will compare them against each other.
+They are recruiting more participants than they require on the assumption that some participants will reduce their drinking before randomisation, and these participants may need to be excluded from primary analyses.
+They also predict psychological changes as a result of inhibition training: Cue-specific inhibition training will lead to improvements in cue-specific inhibition; General inhibition training will lead to improvements in general inhibition; and Alcohol No-Go training will lead to changes in automatic affective alcohol associations.

 University of Liverpool Research Ethics Committee, 07/02/2014, ref.
 IPHS-1314-LB-238